LPAndersson/SIML/docs/02-bootstrap.md

 ## Parametric vs non-parametric

 What we have seen so far has been parametric models.
-For example we would have a normal model, $X\sim \mathsf N(\mu,\sigma^2)$, and the goal would be to make some statement regarding the parameters $\mu$ and $\sigma^2$.
+For example we could have a normal model, $X\sim \mathsf N(\mu,\sigma^2)$, and the goal would be to make some statement regarding the parameters $\mu$ and $\sigma^2$.

 For a non-parametric model we only say that our sample is an observation from some distribution, with distribution function $F$ and our goal is to make statements about some property of that distribution.
 For example we might want to estimate the mean of that distribution.

-We call these properties functionals of the distribution since if we knew the distribution, they could be calculated.
+We call these properties functionals of the distribution.
+Since if we knew the distribution, they could be calculated.
 For example the mean,
 $$
 \mu = T(F) = \int x dF(x).
 $$